The Warriors (film): Video games

+Comic books

+In 2009, Dabel Brothers Productions published a five-issue comic book adaption of the film.
+In the same year, Dynamite Entertainment also published The Warriors: Jail Break, a four-issue mini series which takes place several months after the events portrayed in the film and involve the gang's attempt to break Ajax from prison.

 Television series

 In July 2016, Joe and Anthony Russo announced they were working with Paramount Television and Hulu for a re-imagined Warriors TV series; Frank Baldwin was signed on to write the series.
 In June 2018, development of the series was moved to Netflix.